 The exemption applies only to aircraft, and repair and replacement parts and labor for qualifying aircraft.
 The exemption does not apply to other machinery or equipment used on or with the aircraft, or that the aircraft owner or operator uses.

-To qualify for this exemption, at least 95 percent of the aircraft’s use must be in connection with the listed qualifying uses.
-Flight travel of fewer than 30 miles each way to a location to perform a service described above does not disqualify an aircraft from the exemption.
-Persons who claim an exemption must maintain and make available to the Comptroller flight records for all uses of the aircraft.
+To qualify for this exemption, at least 95 percent of the aircraft's use must be in connection with the listed qualifying uses.
+Persons who claim an exemption must maintain and make available to the Comptroller, flight records for all uses of the aircraft.

 Fences, cattle guards, gates and chutes used to contain livestock or to enclose fields and pastures on a farm or ranch qualify as exempt machinery and equipment.
 An agricultural exemption certificate with an ag/timber number is required.